needle-mirror/com.unity.cloud.gltfast/Documentation~/ProjectSetup.md

 - Installing Shader Graph version 12 or newer
 - Adding `GLTFAST_BUILTIN_SHADER_GRAPH` to the list of scripting define symbols in the project settings

+## Optional Packages

+*glTFast* has soft-dependencies on some [optional packages](installation.md#optional-packages).
+By not installing those packages you might be able to reduce your final build size, so consider doing that.

+For example, if you don't need PNG/Jpeg support (because you use only KTX&trade; 2.0 textures or no textures at all), you can disable the *Image Conversion* and *UnityWebRequestTexture* modules.

 ## Readable Mesh Data